 On the other hand, synthetic hair is affordable and does not frizz during humid weather.

 After you are done choosing your extension, it’s time to separate them into small sections.
 Your section of hair extension should be 0.65 cm or 1/4 inch thick.
 Keep separating extensions keeping them a little bit thicker than the previous one.

-The thickness and number of extensions depending on the type of braiding you want.
-If you want short braids then separate the braid in three or four sections and if you want a long braid then separate the hair into about 7 sections.
-More the sections, longer the braids.
+The thickness and number of extensions depend on the type of braiding you want.
+If you want short braids then separate the braid into three or four sections and if you want a long braid then separate the hair into about 7 sections.
+More the sections, the longer the braids.

 4. Start braiding your hair